In 1915, James Connolly proclaimed the immortal words

 However, unfortunately, that is where the similarities between Collin’s negotiations and those of the current SF leadership abruptly end!
 Back then Collins assumed leadership of a fledgling state (FREE of all British forces) and took command of a national army into which many of his IRA comrades could be absorbed into.
 In effect, he was given the platform on which to build a new Irish state based on the principles of

-, and in his own words the republican movement of that era had fought and died and WON
+‘liberty, equality, and fraternity’, and in his own words the republican movement of that era had fought and died and WON

-.
+“the freedom to achieve freedom”.
 Au contraire, given such a platform and mandate, the current SF leadership cannot boast of such lofty successes.
 Instead, all we seem to have achieved are a few seats in Sunningdale Mark II, no commitment from the British government to remove their troops let alone a withdrawal date.
 Furthermore, we as a society are faced with the yet unknown future consequences of rumblings of discontent and dis-satisfaction within the republican movement itself.

 If only our current leaders could use such inspirational language as Connolly, Collins, Pearse et al. Much has been made recently about Martin McGuinness's comments regarding the description of dissident republicans as

-.
+“traitors to the island of Ireland”.
 Leaving aside the whole hypocracy debate that ensued, it is very important to fully understand the meaning of the diction that our leaders use especially if it is to be deemed in some quarters as inflammatory and provocative.
 Therefore, we must ask ourselves what exactly is the true definition of a traitor?
 According to the online dictionary provided by Farlex (www.thefreedictionary.com) a traitor is described as ‘One who betrays one's country, a cause, or a trust, especially one who commits treason’.
 As Deputy First Minister, it is perfectly legitimate for him to point out the futility of an armed struggle and to do so will not advance the cause of a United Ireland.
 However, for all our sakes, he thankfully stopped short of accusing them of the latter word treason, which in itself is defined as a ‘Violation of allegiance toward one's country or sovereign, especially the betrayal of one's country by waging war against it or by consciously and purposely acting to aid its enemies.’

 For many republicans the current political situation continues to throw up a volley of unanswered questions rather than answers.
 For example: